Cecilija-Simic-Rihtnesberg/Cecilija-Simic-Rihtnesberg/README.md

 ## Education / Work experience:

-I have a Master's Degree in Fine Art and have also studied Political Science.
-For many years I have worked with Intellectual Property at several Patent Offices here in Stockholm and have two own patents.
-I also have business experience, a company that designed Mother & Child Clothing. www.cecilijas.com
+I have a Master's Degree in Fine Arts and I have also studied Political Science.
+For many years I have worked with Intellectual Property at several Patent Offices here in Stockholm and have my own two patents also.
+I have had business experience where I owned a company that designed Mother & Child Clothing for several years.
+Check it out here www.cecilijas.com

 ## About me: